m-essam-s/LMS/README.md

 ## Overview

-The Student Information System (LMS) is a comprehensive software application designed to centralize and manage information about students within an educational institution.
+The Learning Management System (LMS) is a comprehensive software application designed to centralize and manage information about students within an educational institution.
 This repository contains the source code and documentation for the LMS project.

 ## Features
 - **Student Registration Subsystem:**